abelardojarab/gputeachingkit-labs/Module3/ImageBlur/description.markdown

 Edit the code in the code tab to perform the following:

-* Cast the image to `unsigned char`

-* Convert the image from RGB to Gray Scale

 * Compute the histogram of the image

 * Compute the scan and prefix sum of the histogram to arrive at the histogram equalization function